 As coronavirus cases continue to emerge in every state and state, more businesses will continuously adapt to the swift action of teleworking to curb the spread of the virus.
 Unfortunately, this strategy presents cybersecurity challenges that organizations have optimally dealt with on-premise setups.
 In this case, IT and security professionals should devise and implement appropriate measures to secure their businesses while enabling the work-from-home approach for employees and students.
 It is a well-known fact that legacy cybersecurity measures, such as passwords, have outlived their effectiveness.
 Hackers steal or crack weak and default passwords, causing more than 80% of all data breaches, according to a research report by Verizon.

 Ultimately, companies should investigate ways to adopt strong authentication mechanisms like FIDO2 web authentication standards or cryptographic keys.
 These measures offer a unique and secure way to access business networks and applications, where biometrics and other access credentials stay on the user’s device and are not transferred via the Internet to company servers.
-In effect, organizations can eliminate risks of social engineering, phishing, BEC, and all forms of scums and replay attacks that compromise the safety of systems and sensitive data.
+In effect, organizations can eliminate remote work security risks like social engineering, phishing, and all forms of replay attacks that compromise the safety of systems and sensitive data.

 Such fast deployment was only possible because of using an approach of user access security broker where implementation is done without software development.
-To learn more about how it can be done and check if this approach would be a good fit to your use case schedule a call discovery call with us here or if you don’t see any slots available shoot us an email at hello(at)secfense.com.
+To learn more about how it can be done and how it will help you address remote work cyber security risks, schedule a call discovery call with us here.